 4 Milk Alternatives to Try (and 4 to Avoid)

 You probably have fond memories of dipping cookies into a glass of milk, sipping a cup of creamy hot chocolate after sledding, or ending your day with a glass of warm milk before bed.
-However, those of you who are familiar with my work know that I strongly advise against dairy.
+However, those of you who are familiar with my work know that I strongly advise against dairy, even some milk alternatives.

 The research bears me out and I saw it for myself with the patients in my clinic.
 It is one of the leading contributors to poor gut health, systemic inflammation, nagging pain, and chronic disease.1 Find out what’s at the root cause of your health issues with this quiz.